 To see it, you must travel up a long and windy road and through a modern-day subdivision.
 The large earthwork is at the apex where you also find an incredible vantage point.
 Through the leaves and trees you can see sections of the valley below and if it were were clear of foliage you could see around for miles.

-The affluent subdivision reminds me of the seemingly harmless settings used for early 80’s horror films.
-Upon reaching the top, another scary movie background comes to mind, Pet Semetary (see short film clip and full movie based on the novel):
+The affluent subdivision reminds me of the seemingly innocuous settings used for early 80’s horror films like Poltergeist.
+Upon reaching the top, another scary movie comes to mind, Pet Semetary (see short film clip and full movie based on the novel):

-Like the lead in the film, I was amazed by the pre-Colombian effigy site.
+Like the lead in the film, I was amazed by the pre-Colombian site.

 “The barrier was not made to be broken.
 Remember this: There is more power here than you know.
 It is old and restless.”